Convex-Dev/payment-pointers/README.md

 - An account number for receiving and exchanging shares
 - How shares are staked on payment pointers of choice by that account number

-Payment pointers have been designed to provide a reasonable level of privacy, They are effectively considered public.
+Payment pointers have been designed to provide a reasonable level of privacy but they are effectively considered public.
 Accounts on the Convex network lean towards anonymity since, unlike in other decentralized networks, they are not strictly bound to a key pair.
 If the owner of an account is supposedly uncovered, replacing the public key associated with that account is enough to cast doubt upon who really owns that particular account.
 Naturally, when
 Bob provides an account number to Alice in order to receive shares, Alice might rightfully deduce that Bob is the owner of that account.
-In reality, this is not necessarily true and if it is, will not necessarily hold true in the future.
+In reality, this is not necessarily true and even if it is, it will not necessarily hold true in the future.

-Given those statements, given that in any other form of arrangement Bob would have most likely divulge more information to Alice anyways, this project respects the privacy boundaries promoted by Interledger.
+Given those statements, and given that in any other form of arrangement Bob would have most likely need to divulge more information to Alice anyway, we believe that this project respects the privacy boundaries promoted by Interledger.
 However, the fact that share allocations are effectively public deserves more thought.

 While under some circumstances it might not be desirable to publicly disclose which accounts own shares and how they are staked, it is arguably desirable